WETLANDS

 History & Overview

-The Chugach Region is home to crucially important and productive watersheds that have a unique history of disruption.
-On March 27, 1964, a magnitude 9.2 earthquake, known as the Good Friday Earthquake, struck Alaska.
-The epicenter struck a location about fifteen miles below Prince William Sound, halfway between Anchorage and Valdez.
-This earthquake stands as the second-most powerful earthquake ever recorded in human history.
-Aside from the catastrophic loss of human life, the earthquake caused environmental shifts in the region.
-In some places, the ground rose over thirty feet and in some places, it sank.
-This caused a change in the distribution of saltwater on the shoreline, riverine corridor shifts, and subsequent changes to vegetation distribution.
+On March 27, 1964, a magnitude 9.2 earthquake, known as the Good Friday Earthquake, struck fifteen miles below Prince William Sound, halfway between Anchorage and Valdez.
+This stands as the second-most powerful earthquake ever recorded in human history, and aside from the catastrophic loss of human life, the event also caused significant environmental shifts in the region.

-An estimated 40 to 45 percent of the 11 million gallons of crude oil is thought to have washed onto the intertidal systems of Prince William Sound, significantly impacting flora and fauna.
-Today, pockets of oil remain in some locations, and species devastated by the spill struggle to rebound.
+On March 24, 1989, 11 million gallons of crude oil spilled from the oil tanker Exxon Valdez, owned by the Exxon Shipping Company.
+This oil spill spread thirteen hundred miles (about half the width of the United States), killing countless seabirds, marine mammals, fish, and invertebrates.
+An estimated 40 to 45 percent of the 11 million gallons of crude oil is thought to have washed onto the intertidal systems of Prince William Sound, significantly impacting flora and fauna as well.
+Today, pockets of oil remain and species devastated by the spill struggle to rebound.
 Much of CRRC’s work is influenced by the Exxon Valdez oil spill, even decades later.

 Timeline